Most popular💥

 • Apple cider vinegar — 1 tbsp

-• Celery — 3 stalks
+• Celery — 3 stalks, chopped

-• Red onion — ½
+• Red onion — ½, finely diced

-• Pickles — 3 tbsp
+• Pickles — 3 tbsp, chopped

-• Hard-boiled eggs — 3
+• Hard-boiled eggs — 3, chopped

-• Fresh herbs — 3 tbsp
+• Fresh herbs (parsley or dill) — 3 tbsp, chopped

 • Salt — 1½ tsp